Jo Whiley: Television career

 Whiley presents televised coverage of major music festivals, such as the Glastonbury Festival.
 She also narrated the BBC Three series Little Angels.
 In October 2007, she became a judge on the T4 (Channel 4) show Orange unsignedAct which searches for a band trying to get a record deal.
 Whiley also hosted a music TV show on music channel TMF.
-From late 1998, Whiley hosted her own music discussion show on Channel 4, called The Jo Whiley Show, which ran for four series until late 2001.
+From late 1998, Whiley hosted her own music discussion show on Channel 4, called Jo Whiley, made by At It Productions which ran for four series until late 2001.

 On 15 March 2010, Whiley presented an edition of the Panorama documentary strand titled Are the Net Police Coming for You? in which she looked at the Digital Economy Bill, a proposed new law targeting people who download music illegally from the Internet.

 In 2014, Whiley was a contestant on the Children in Need special of Swashbuckle with her daughter Coco.

 In July 2021, Whiley was a co-presenter for the BBC's coverage of the Hampton Court Garden Festival.